Usmile85/sickle_crisis_app/README.md

-# Sickle Crisis Prediction App 🩸
+# Sickle cell Crisis Prediction App 🩸

 A machine learning project to **predict the likelihood of a sickle cell crisis** using patient health indicators.
 This app helps patients and healthcare providers monitor risk and take proactive measures.